tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 cloud-provider-kind
 ```

 The cluster must be up and running when you do this step as it adds some CRDs to the cluster.
-Its also important that you keep this running throughout the process!
-This caught me out once or twice.
+Its also important that you keep this running throughout the process.
+This caught me out once or twice!

 There should now be some CRDs in the cluster: